vedang-joshi/physio_medicine_cw/README.md

 ## Requirements

 ## Comments
 Reproduction of figure 6 may be done using the corresponding code but requires parallelisation and the use of multiple cores.
-For ease of reproduction, we recommend using the pickle files as given and instead using .... to reproduce figure 6.
+For ease of reproduction, we recommend using the pickle files as given and instead running 'figure_6_after_parallel.py' to reproduce figure 6.